gaultier/blog/the_missing_cross_platform_api_for_timers.md

 So, what `libuv` does is quite simple in fact:

-When a timer is created, add it to a data structure (it's a [min-heap](https://en.wikipedia.org/wiki/Binary_heap), i.e. a binary tree that is easy to implement and is designed to get the smallest element in a set quickly).
+When a timer is created, it is added to an efficient data structure.
+It's a [min-heap](https://en.wikipedia.org/wiki/Binary_heap), i.e. a binary tree that is easy to implement and is designed to get the smallest element in a set quickly.
+It is typically used to implement priority queues, which is what this bookkeeping of user-space timers really is.

 A typical event loop tick first gets the current time from the OS.
 Then, it computes the timeout to pass to poll/epoll/kqueue/etc.  If there are no active timers, it's easy, there is no timeout (that means that the program will block indefinitely until some I/O happens).